michael-robbins/aws-streaming-session/part-1-kafka/README.md

 4. An event is sent to the Broker hosting the topic with the information
 5. The Broker ensures the event is stored correctly and makes it available to its Subscribers
 6. One or more Subscribers download the event and do 'something'

+## What builds on-top of Kafka (Topics)?

+### KSQL
+Offered by Confluent as a SQL engine to run queries over Kafka Topic(s).
+Allows you to run queries, generating insights, and writing those out to new topics.

 # Deploy the AWS Kafka Cluster